Neural Window Decoder for SC-LDPC Codes: Introduction

-To improve key aspects of the WD such as performance, complexity, and robustness to EP, we propose a \textit{neural window decoder} (NWD) for SC-LDPC codes.
-The NWD operates in the same manner as the conventional WD but incorporates trainable weights similar to neural decoders.
-To the best of our knowledge, this is the first neural decoder specifically designed for SC-LDPC codes.
-The novel features of the NWD include the following:
+To improve WD in terms of performance, complexity, and robustness to EP, we propose a \textit{neural window decoder} (NWD) and associated decoding strategies.
+The NWD operates in the same manner as the conventional WD but incorporates trainable weights.
+To the best of our knowledge, NWD is the first neural decoder specifically designed for SC-LDPC codes.
+In this paper, we present three primary contributions: